hlovatt/nonesafe/README.rst

 in ``stdlib``, has value.

 ``nonsafe`` can be used to read, write, and read/modify/write external data.
-For reading there are alternatives.
+For reading only there are alternatives.

 Reading
 --------